If you are familiar with the Twelve Steps, you will immediately notice that the Proactive Twelve Steps are written from “I” instead of “we.”

-The “we” perspective in the traditional Twelve Steps conveys a very strong message: You, as an individual, are not alone.
-You are part of a group that has been successful in overcoming what is too daunting for any individual to successfully confront on their own.
+The “we” perspective conveys a powerful message: You are not alone.
+You are part of a group that has overcome what is too daunting for any individual to successfully confront independently.

-From the very first time that you recite the Steps with the group, you can feel that you are part of this successful group.
-The “we” also reinforces the notion that success is not something that one achieves through sheer willpower, i.e. one individual fighting against the way the world works, but in surrendering to something larger – – at the very least, in being part of the group.
+From the first time you read the Steps, you can feel that you are part of a successful group.
+The “we” also reinforces the notion that success is not something that one achieves through sheer willpower, fighting alone against the way the world works.
+Success involves following a path that others have already taken.

 So, why not maintain the “we” for the Proactive Twelve Steps?

 Essentially, the “I” statements convey the sense that this is a personal journey of self-discovery and self-development.
 You confront complex issues, make choices, and learn from experience.
 Self-confidence literally refers to the growing confidence you have in yourself.